GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Visualization Interface

 \section{Visualization Interface}

-The interface of \name\ (\autoref{fig:interface}) consists of a control panel for selecting input graphs and GNN models across different architectures and tasks (A), an inner model visualization that displays the GNN model's inner workings (B), and a text panel with an on-boarding tour (C) that guides users in interpreting and interacting with the visualization.
-In this section, we introduce the main features of \name\ and explain how they achieve the design goals outlined in \autoref{sec:design}.
+The interface of \name\ (\autoref{fig:interface}) consists of a control panel for selecting different datasets and GNN models (A), an inner model visualization that displays GNN's inner workings (B), and a text panel with an on-boarding tour (C).
+This section introduces the main features of \name\ and explain how they achieve the design goals outlined in \autoref{sec:design}.